DynamoDS/RefineryPrimer/04-sample-workflows/04-01_getting-started-workflows/04-01-02_minimum-volume-and-maximum-surface.md

 _Above: the three cuboids joined together to form one solid_

-Please make sure all the nodes controlling the size & location of the cuboids are set as *`IsInput`* in the Dynamo graph.
+Please make sure all the nodes controlling the size and location of the cuboids are set as *`IsInput`* in the Dynamo graph.

 <br/>